 She said this as I lay on the ground hyperventiltaing with lungs that refused to fill past twenty percent, so desperate for air that if this hadn't happened to me before I would be expecting to die.

-"That was very brave," she continued in a different tone when she realized the hooray angle wasn't having a positive effect.
+"That was very brave," she said in a different tone when she realized the hooray angle wasn't having a positive effect.

 I layed there for a while.
 The difficulties with breathing only lasted a minute or so, but I remained weak after my lungs had regained their lost capacity.
 It was as if the same energies that regenerated my physical stamina were busy replenishing my mana, and I couldn't recover any physical stamina because of it.
 If I so much as moved an arm to the other side of my body, it would be exhausted, and it wouldn't recover nearly as easily as it normally did.